boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 An extended list of abbreviations used in this document is provided in {{ext-abbr}}.

+This document makes use of the following terms:

+Customer:
+: An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably the Radio Access Network (RAN) and Core Network (CN).
+: This entity is distinct from the customer of a 5G Network Slice Service.

+Provider:
+: An entity responsible for interconnecting customer sites.
+: A provider orchestrates and manages a provider network.

 #  5G Network Slicing Integration in Transport Networks {#sec-5g}

 ## Scope of the Transport Network {#sec-scope}